12 Signs to Know if Your Phone is Hacked

 If you see too many pop-up ads on every website you visit or randomly on your screen, it’s a possible sign that adware is infecting your phone.
 The malware behind these spammy pop-ups often changes the home screen or redirects you to suspicious websites.
 In addition, if you see any configuration changes you didn’t personally do, it indicates that your phone has been attacked.

 Fake apps and software are a sign of possible phone hacking.
-It is easy for hackers to create fake mobile apps that look identical to the real ones and trick users into downloading them.
-Statistics reveal that one in five hacks is because of fake apps downloaded on mobile phones.
-These apps hold malware that secretly works in the background without your knowledge and often monitors your activities and slows down your phone performance.
+Hackers can easily create fake mobile apps that look identical to the real ones and trick users into downloading them.
+Statistics reveal that one in five hacks is caused by fake apps downloaded on mobile phones.
+These apps hold malware that secretly works in the background without your knowledge, often monitors your activities, and slows down your phone performance.

 Using any apps or software downloaded from unofficial resources or a third-party app store means you might be using a fake app.
 So, be cautious, as hackers likely might be monitoring your phone and activities.